theislab/neural_organoid_atlas/README.md

 The "notebooks" folder in this repository contains the code used to build an analyse HNOCA.

-The "integration_evaluation" directory contains the script for scVI, scPoli, and scANVI integration of HNOCA.
+The "integration_evaluation" directory contains the script for scVI, scPoli, and scANVI integration of HNOCA which were used in the integration benchmarking.

 The "supplemental_files" folder in this repository contains:
 * Snapseed input file containing our celltype hierarchy with associated marker genes